deweyjose/rover/README.md

 I found it pretty painful coding on the RPi itself.
 Currently I'm using a remote development setup using Netbeans.
 This tutorial is helpful https://netbeans.org/kb/docs/cnd/remotedev-tutorial.html.<br>

+After having quite a bit of difficulty with wiringPi I fell back to Python and the libraries published by Ion Motion themselves.<br>
+The most convenient IDE I've found so far is Komodo.
+It's remote debugging setup has been the most straight forward.
+It's a commercial product with a 21-day fully featured license.
+We'll see if I pay up...<br>

+You need to run this on the RPi:<br>
+pip install komodo-python-dbgp

 <b>Useful Links</b>:

 Make SSH access not terrible on the RPi<br>